marco-looy/pega-dx-mcp/sample-questions.md

 - "Get the child cases for my Recipe Collection case"
 - "List all sub-cases descending from case R-1038 with their assignments"

+## change_to_next_stage
+- "Move my Recipe Collection case ON6E5R-DIYRECIPE-WORK R-1045 to the next stage"
+- "Progress case R-1045 through the workflow to Classification stage"
+- "Navigate my case from Recipe Intake to the next stage in the sequence"

 ---
 *More examples will be added as testing progresses*